soms-bucket/Win_Hotspot/README.md

 it's a automation script to perform Enable hotspot_mode in windows 2007/8.1/10 <br>
 When use:- <br>
 <pre>
+       If You have just lan connection want to connect all device in same network!! here you are in exact source
        Bying a router for connecting your all devices create a issue just bye one wifi adapter price will be near about 200/- And you are absolutly ready to make fun like others who uses router
 </pre>